Remarks of AAFSW President Mette Beecroft at the December 14th “Century of Women in the Foreign Service” event.

 1986 – First School Summary information goes on microfiche to help people select a post.
 Much more information available now.
 We know much more about special education, boarding schools etc.

-1996: FLO publishes “Education Options for FS Family Members.”
+1996: GCLO publishes “Education Options for FS Family Members.”

 AAFSW and AFSA continue to cooperate in giving financial need and merit scholarships on an annual basis.

 In the early days some people laughed at you when you said that you wanted to put mental and physical health on the same par.
 Many were simply too embarrassed to discuss it.